-Previously, his research focused on evaluating structural HIV interventions and policies in Sub-Saharan Africa, in particular the role of foreign aid programmes in improving HIV/AIDS outcomes among adolescents and young people.
-Also in the region, he has evaluated bioethics systems for supporting ethically-sound clinical trials, inclusion interventions for LGBTI populations, and gender-based violence prevention programmes.
+Previously, his research focused on evaluating the role of foreign aid programmes in improving HIV outcomes among adolescents and young people.
+He has also evaluated bioethics systems for supporting ethically-sound clinical trials, inclusion interventions for LGBTI populations, and gender-based violence prevention programmes.

-Prior to undertaking the DPhil in Social Intervention, Madison completed the MSc in Evidence-Based Social Intervention & Policy Evaluation (with Distinction) at the University of Oxford and graduated as Valedictorian of Rutgers University with a BSc in Public Health.
+Prior to undertaking the DPhil, Madison completed the MSc in Evidence-Based Social Intervention & Policy Evaluation (with Distinction) at the University of Oxford and graduated as Valedictorian of Rutgers University with a BSc in Public Health.
 In his professional work, Madison spent three years running a non-profit organisation that has worked in HIV prevention among marginalised populations in Cambodia and in AIDS-affected communities in Uganda.
 While at UNICEF, Madison co-edited policy briefs on childhood vulnerability in Sub-Saharan Africa.
-He also worked to mobilise youth in Australia for the development of a global youth advocacy agenda to place adolescents and young people at the centre of the global AIDS response.

 For more information, please visit his LinkedIn profile or follow him on Twitter.